-Commonly, paintings will be housed in their original frames which we can also restore, particularly if there are any missing elements or defective gilding.
+Commonly, paintings will be housed in their original frames which we can also restore if they are damaged.

 French oil on canvas, 19th century - relined, restored, cleaned and revarnished

-Victorian oil on canvas - restored, cleaned and revarnished
+Victorian oil on canvas - restored and revarnished

-Oil on board, early 20th century - restored, cleaned and revarnished
+Oil on board, early 20th century - cleaned and revarnished

-Old watercolours are often affected by 'foxing' - single, or multiple brown spots.
-Other problems include overall browning and discolouration through acid migration from old backing boards.
+Older watercolours are often affected by single or multiple brown spots known as 'foxing'.
+Other problems include overall browning and discolouration through acid migration from the old wooden backing boards.